-Christianity and Culture, 9:15, Parish Hall
+Christianity and Culture, Parish Hall, 9:15

-EfM (Education for Ministry)
+EfM (Education for Ministry) September - May

 Education for Ministry (EfM), a four-year program of theological education at-a-distance, has begun its fall session here at Grace Episcopal Church.
 As the emphasis on lay ministry has grown, the EfM program has played a crucial role in developing theologically informed, knowledgeable lay leaders.
 The program is sponsored by the University of the South and since its inception in 1975, more than 60,000 people have participated.
 If you?re interested in becoming a part of this group, contact Sharon Massie, Program Director, for more information.

 3:30 - 4:30, Atrium, 3rd floor Parish House )September - May

 Godly Play provides a time and a space for children to engage with God and with the story of God?s people in the Bible.
 A Godly Play session includes a time to gather in a circle to listen to a story, a time of wondering, and a time for children to respond to the story through art or creative play.
 In addition to Godly Play, Cherub Choir teaches beginning musicianship and and songs of prayer and praise for daily and family life.